How to Improve Emotional Intelligence

 Strategies to Improve Emotional Intelligence

 In this episode, I talk about the foundations of emotional intelligence and offer some simple (not easy, but simple) ideas for how to increase it ASAP.
-Tune in to the full episode to learn actionable strategies in building your emotional intelligence, including:
+Tune in to the full episode to learn some actionable strategies to build your emotional intelligence, including:

 - Find out why fostering emotional intelligence starts with you.